hotosm/hot-summit-2016/_schedule-list/03-keynote_1.md

 event: "Welcome from the Belgium Development Agency"
 location: Tanganyika Room
 speakers:
-- name: BTC
+- name: Carl Michiels
-  org: Belgium Development Agency
+  org: Chair of the Board of Directors of BTC

 ---